 The site must ensure that all finished product is true to label with regard to allergens.
-This includes ensuring labels meet the allergen labelling regulations in the country of manufacture and the country of destination, and that product change-over procedures are controlled and supervised to ensure that the correct product is in the correct label.
+This includes ensuring labels meet the allergen labelling regulations in the country of manufacture and the country of destination, and that product handling and recoup procedures are controlled and supervised to ensure that the correct product is in the correct label.